Weed-AI/Weed-AI/conversion_tools/spec_overview.md

 ## Adapting COCO to our needs

+A diagram of the in-development schema is being developed at https://dbdiagram.io/d/5f05c0940425da461f046867

 ### Expanding the "categories" object

 Genrally, COCO annotation categories only contain the name and id of each category.